Encounters with Dead Pets: A Study of the Evolution of Grief

 As is always the case, there are limitations to this research.
 For example, the subjects were self-selected on the basis of their grief for a deceased pet.
 Because they were highly attached to their animals, it is unclear how often false recognitions occur among typical pet owners.

 That said, I love this study.
 To my surprise, it provided limited support for the reunion theory of grief.
 (I say limited because the correlations between the measures tended to be the low range.)
-More importantly, these findings suggests that weird mistakes when it comes to seeing, hearing or even trying to feed an animal that you know is dead is not a sign of incipient dementia.
+More importantly, these findings suggest that weird mistakes when it comes to seeing, hearing, or even trying to feed an animal that you know is dead is not a sign of incipient dementia.
 Indeed these experiences may turn out to be common.

 Finally, this study exemplifies how research on our relationships with animals can offer insights into many aspects of human psychology.
 As my friend and fellow Psychology Today blogger Marc Bekoff put it, “I like studying human-animal interactions because they reveal so much about ourselves.”